lisp-docs/cl-language-reference/docs/chap-19/bj-c-pathnames/_bj-c-c-f-restrictions-on-constructing-pathnames.md

-*•* Any component can be taken from the corresponding component of another <ClLinks  term={"pathname"}><i>pathname</i></ClLinks>.
-When the two <ClLinks  term={"pathname"}><i>pathnames</i></ClLinks> are for different file systems (in implementations that support multiple file systems), an appropriate translation occurs.
+*•* Any component can be taken from the corresponding component of another <GlossaryTerm  term={"pathname"}><i>pathname</i></GlossaryTerm>.
+When the two <GlossaryTerm  term={"pathname"}><i>pathnames</i></GlossaryTerm> are for different file systems (in implementations that support multiple file systems), an appropriate translation occurs.
 If no meaningful translation is possible, an error is signaled.
-The definitions of “appropriate” and “meaningful” are <ClLinks  term={"implementation-dependent"}><i>implementation-dependent</i></ClLinks>.
+The definitions of “appropriate” and “meaningful” are <GlossaryTerm  term={"implementation-dependent"}><i>implementation-dependent</i></GlossaryTerm>.

 *•* An implementation might support other values for some components, but a portable program cannot use those values.
-A conforming program can use <ClLinks  term={"implementation-dependent"}><i>implementation-dependent</i></ClLinks> values but this can make it non-portable; for example, it might work only with Unix file systems.
+A conforming program can use <GlossaryTerm  term={"implementation-dependent"}><i>implementation-dependent</i></GlossaryTerm> values but this can make it non-portable; for example, it might work only with Unix file systems.